mantoni/hub.js/docs/documentation.md

 ### Wildcard subscriptions

-When subscribing to an event, the event name may contain wildcards.
+When subscribing to an event, the event name may contain glob style wildcards.

-The following example would match the events `ajax.get` and `ajax.post`:
+The following example matches the events `ajax.get` and `ajax.post`:

 ```js
 hub.on('ajax.*', function () { /* ... */ });
 ```

-However, `ajax.\*` does not match `ajax.get.extended`.
+However, `ajax.*` does not match `ajax.get.extended`.
 The dot acts as a separator between event name parts.
-To match multiple event name parts, use a double wildcard, e.g. `ajax.\*\*`.
+To match multiple event name parts, use a double wildcard, e.g. `ajax.**`.

-If a subscriber is registered with an event that contains wildcards, it is called a "matcher".
-Matchers are invoked before listeners.

-### Broadcasting
+### Wildcard emit

-Emitting an event with wildcards (\* or \*\*) is called "broadcasting".
-Any listeners matching the given event will be invoked.
-This also applies for "matchers" (see Wildcard subscriptions).
+When emitting an event, the event name may contain glob style wildcards.
+Any filter and listener matching the given event will be invoked.
+This also applies to whildcard subscriptions.

 ```js
 hub.emit('**.destroy');
 ```

-#### Call order
+### Call order

-One of the design goals of hub.js is to guarantee a predictable call order.
+Hub.js guarantees a predictable call order.
+The order is as follows:

+1. Wildcard filters
+2. Filters
+3. Wildcard listeners
+4. Listeners

-- Listeners are always called in registration order.
-- The call order of "wildcard subscriptions" depends on where the wildcards are
-  used: More generic listeners are called before more specific ones.
-E.g. if `a.b.c` is emitted, a listener on `a.\*\*` is invoked before a listener on `a.b.\*`.
+Filters and Listeners are called in registration order.
+The call order of "wildcard subscriptions" depends on where the wildcards are used: More generic listeners are called before more specific ones.
+E.g. if `a.b.c` is emitted, a listener on `a.**` is invoked before a listener on `a.b.*`.

 ### Return values